Gun-rights activists gear up for show of force in Virginia

 Democrats have permanently banned guns inside the Capitol, and Gov. Ralph Northam declared a temporary state of emergency Wednesday that bans all weapons, including guns, from Capitol Square, during the rally to prevent “armed militia groups storming our Capitol.”
 Gun-rights groups asked the Virginia Supreme Court to rule Northam’s declaration unconstitutional, but the court on Friday upheld the ban.

 Northam said there were credible threats of violence – like weaponized drones being deployed over Capitol Square.
-On Friday, t he FAA issued a temporary flight restriction, including for drones, over Capitol airspace during the rally.
+On Friday, the FAA issued a temporary flight restriction, including for drones, over Capitol airspace during the rally.

 The governor said some of the rhetoric used by groups planning to attend Monday’s rally is reminiscent of that used ahead of the white nationalist rally in Charlottesville in August 2017.
 One woman was killed and more than 30 other people were hurt when a white supremacist drove his car into a crowd of counter-protesters there.